Mostafa Asal

 Mostafa Asal (مُصْطَفَى عَسَل; born 9 May 2001) is an Egyptian professional squash player.
-He is a two-time World Team Champion, current World Champion and current top ranked male squash player.
+He is a two-time world individual champion and a two-time world team champion and the current top world ranked male squash player.
 Mostafa is nicknamed "The Raging Bull" for his aggressive style of play.

 Career

-Mostafa Asal won the British Junior U17 Open 2018, the PSA10 2018 Mar del Plata Open, PSA10 2018 Regatas Resistencia Open, the 2021 Men's PSA World Tour Finals, and the 2021 U.S. Open Squash Men's Championship.
+Mostafa Asal has won the British Junior U17 Open 2018, the PSA10 2018 Mar del Plata Open, PSA10 2018 Regatas Resistencia Open, the 2021 Men's PSA World Tour Finals, and the 2021 U.S. Open Squash Men's Championship.

 In January 2021, Asal accepted a two-month suspension from the PSA following on-court disciplinary matters.

 Asal reached the semi-final of the 2022 PSA Men's World Squash Championship, where he lost to the eventual champion Ali Farag.

 In the 2022 U.S. Open, Asal lost a match for inflicting an injury on Lucas Serme, his opponent, by hitting him with a shot up the middle of the court, striking Serme in the head and resulting in a concussion and perforated eardrum.

-In the CIB Egyptian Open in September 2022, where Asal lost to Ali Farag in the semi-finals, Asal's father, Mahmoud Asal, was suspended after the loss until November 2023 for a courtside confrontation of Husseum Abaza, CEO of CIB Bank and a major squash benefactor.
+In the CIB Egyptian Open in September 2022, where Asal lost to Ali Farag in the semi-finals, Asal's father, Mahmoud Asal, was suspended after the loss until November 2023 for a courtside confrontation with Husseum Abaza, CEO of CIB Bank and a major squash benefactor.

 In January 2023, at the Houston Open, Asal's elbow appeared to connect with Marwan El Shorbagy's groin area, with him being taken off on a stretcher and then to the hospital, and with El Shorbagy commenting, "If this is the future of our sport then good luck."
-In March 2023, Asal was suspended for 6 weeks by the PSA for violating the code of conduct.
+In March 2023, Asal was suspended for 6 weeks by the PSA for two separate breaches of the code of conduct relating to ‘dangerous play’.
 Asal also received a fine of £2,000.

 However, he returned as the number 1 seed for the 2023 PSA Men's World Squash Championship and reached the semi-final where he was knocked out by Ali Farag.
 In August 2023 Asal received a 12-week suspension from the PSA tour for abuse of racket or equipment, physical abuse, and dangerous play during his match against Joel Makin in the 2023 world championships and unsportsmanlike conduct in the same event's match with Mazen Hesham.
 The suspension start date was post-dated to July 18, 2023, and Asal did not appeal the suspension.
 Mahmoud Asal's father Mostafa released a statement that the suspension was due to a conspiracy by Karim Darwish and an attempt to destroy the future of Asal and prevent him from reaching the top position again.